brennardindanan/GhostRooms/README.md

 - ghost.c: Contains source code needed to execute
 - room.c: Contains source code needed to execute
 - main.c: Contains source code needed to execute
-- README.txt: Contains this description
+- README.md: Contains this description

 # Compiling and Executing
 1. Navigate to the folder containing the source code in a terminal,